-'Strikingly similar' brains of man and fly may aid mental health researchApril 11th, 2013 in Neuroscience /
+'Strikingly similar' brains of man and fly may aid mental health researchApril 11, 2013 in Medicine & Health / Neuroscience

 A new study by scientists at King's College London and the University of Arizona (UA) published in Science reveals the deep similarities in how the brain regulates behaviour in arthropods (such as flies and crabs) and vertebrates (such as fish, mice and humans).
 The findings shed new light on the evolution of the brain and behaviour and may aid understanding of disease mechanisms underlying mental health problems.

 Based on their own findings and available literature, Dr Frank Hirth (King's) and Dr Nicholas Strausfeld (UA) compared the development and function of the central brain regions in arthropods (the 'central complex') and vertebrates (the 'basal ganglia').